neondatabase/website/content/docs/introduction/billing-sample.md

 ## Overview: Costs by usage

-This high-traffic application attracts roughly 80K visitors daily, up to 450K weekly.
+Roughly six months since launch, this high-traffic application attracts about 80K visitors daily, up to 450K weekly.
 It receives a steady influx of new users, with 3-5 new accounts created every hour.
 Each user's activity is capped at 5 images per month.
 This pattern of interaction and account creation gives you a sense of the steady volume of activity hitting the database.

 ## Assumptions